Where are they now? The Real Madrid team from Cristiano Ronaldo’s debut

 The midfielder had spells with Roma and Valencia before returning to his former club Boca Juniors in 2013, but in February 2019 he had his contract terminated.

 Diarra signed for Madrid on the same day as Cristiano Ronaldo, but it’s fair to say he didn’t quite make the same impact.
-After three years at the club, he fell down the pecking order and was sold to Russian side Anzhi Makhachkala, later spending time at Lokomotiv Moscow, Marseille and Al Jazira.
+After four years at the club, he fell down the pecking order and was sold to Russian side Anzhi Makhachkala, later spending time at Lokomotiv Moscow, Marseille and Al Jazira.

 In 2018, Diarra made a surprise move to PSG, but his contract was mutually terminated 13 months later as he announced his retirement.